Advance in Criminal Justice

 Whether you hope to take on a leadership role at the local, state or national level, you’ll be prepared to navigate the complexities of the U.S. criminal justice system across a variety of agencies and in-demand careers.

 With a job as an emergency management director, you could prepare for and lead the response to natural disasters and other emergencies for a city, county or state.
-Emergency management jobs are expected to grow 3% by 2031, according to the U.S. Bureau of Labor Statistics.1
+Emergency management jobs are expected to grow 3% through 2032, according to the U.S. Bureau of Labor Statistics.1

 You could also guide the day-to-day workings and long-term growth of a city or county as a county administrator, mayor or city manager.
-Management jobs like these are projected to grow 6% by 2031, according to BLS data.1
+Management jobs like these are projected to grow 3% through 2032, according to BLS data.1

 A criminal justice master’s degree will prepare you for a variety of jobs across many industries, including law enforcement, corrections, public safety and administration.

-According to BLS, some of the top criminal justice jobs1 include:
+According to the BLS1, some of the top criminal justice jobs include:

 The best online college for criminal justice is one that treats you as an individual and can be tailored to help you reach your personal career goals.

-At SNHU, we started offering online classes in 1995 to help active duty military students pursue their degree from anywhere.
+At SNHU, we started offering online classes in 1995 to help active-duty military students pursue their degrees from anywhere.
 We've since taken great pride in our ability to evolve our online learning solutions to suit the needs of all learners.

 Our online programs are:

-- Flexible.
+• Flexible.
 Our graduate degrees are built to fit your busy life.
-Access your coursework online, on your time – and you can even finish your master's in as few as 15 months.
+You can access your coursework online, on your own time – and finish your master's in as few as 15 months.

-- Transfer-friendly.
-We want to make the process of earning your degree as seamless as possible.
-One way we do that is by accepting up to 12 credits toward your master's – so you can pick up where you left off.
+• Transfer-friendly.
+We want to make earning your degree as seamless as possible.
+That's why we accept up to 12 credits toward your master's – so you can pick up where you left off.

 We understand that a career in law enforcement often requires long hours and shift work.
-In order to help you succeed in the criminal justice master’s degree program, we'll help you find the right balance between work and school, and support you along the way whenever you need it.
+To help you succeed in the criminal justice master’s degree program, we'll help you find the right balance between work and school, and support you along the way whenever you need it.

-Our faculty will also insert real-world examples and experiences into the learning process as a way to ensure you’re able to take your knowledge from the classroom to your career.
+Our faculty will also insert real-world examples and experiences into the learning process to take your knowledge from the classroom to your career.
 At SNHU, criminal justice courses are taught by law enforcement and public safety professionals with years of hands-on experience – including many who are still actively working in the field.

 While many may think these terms are interchangeable, there are, in fact, some important differences between criminology and criminal justice.